PelloUsabiaga/ade_ros/README.md

 ### ROS2 init service configuration

 Inside service_files folder there are two files that are required to start our ROS 2 system on boot.
-Using ros.service file we create a service for systems, that service runs on boot and executes a bash script, which is the script that sources the needed files and launch the ros2 nodes.
+Using ros.service file we create a service for systems, that service runs on boot and executes a bash script, which is the script that sources the needed files and launches the ros2 nodes.

 To configure the service run the following,